logo

 University of Mississippi

 The University of Mississippi, also known as Ole Miss, offers a Master of Education (M.Ed.) with CACREP-accredited specializations in Clinical Mental Health Counseling and School Counseling.
 While the degree cannot be completed fully online, courses in the M.Ed. programs may be offered at the Oxford campus, the Tupelo Regional Center, online, or through hybrid methods.
-The M.Ed. in Clinical Mental Health Counseling is comprised of 60 credits and meets state educational requirements for the Licensed Professional Counselor (LPC) credential.
-The M.Ed. in School Counseling is a 48-credit degree that meets state requirements to become a school counselor.
-Another online option at Ole Miss is the Educational Specialist (EdS) in Counselor Education with a specialization in Play Therapy.
-This two-year program is open to applicants who are already licensed as LPCs or school counselors in the state.
+Both the M.Ed. in Clinical Mental Health Counseling and the M.Ed. in School Counseling are comprised of 60 credit hours, 100 hours of practicum, and 600 hours of internship to meet state educational requirements for the Licensed Professional Counselor (LPC) credential or school counseling credentials.
+Ole Miss’s M.Ed. in Clinical Mental Health Counseling program trains students in practical problem-solving and consumer-oriented therapy to equip them for a professional career in counseling while its M.Ed. in School Counseling trains prospective counselors to meet the academic, emotional, and social needs of their future students.
+Another online option at Ole Miss is the Educational Specialist (Ed.S.) in Counselor Education with a specialization in Play Therapy.
+This two-year, 25-credit program is open to applicants who are already licensed as LPCs or school counselors in the state.
+The Ed.S. program is offered in partnership with Ole Miss’s Center for Outreach and Personal Enrichment (COPE), which offers counseling services not only to students of Ole Miss but to members of the local community.
 Individuals who already have a master’s degree in a counseling-related field can also apply to the CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education offered at the Oxford campus.
+This program primarily serves individuals who wish to teach counseling at the university level.

 University of Southern Mississippi

 The University of Southern Mississippi (USM) offers a Master of Education (M.Ed.) in School Counseling with a hybrid format to accommodate the needs of working professionals.
 The degree is comprised of 48 credits and takes two years of full-time study to complete.
 Fall and spring courses are offered online, while summer courses are offered at the school’s main campus in Hattiesburg.
-Students learn a variety of foundational counseling skills as well as crisis, career, and group counseling techniques.
+In this program, students will learn a variety of foundational counseling skills as well as crisis, career, and group counseling techniques.
 The program includes three semesters of related field experiences in elementary, middle, and secondary school settings.
-Upon completion of the program, individuals are prepared to become school counselors in K-12 settings in the state.
+Upon completion of the program, individuals are prepared to become school counselors in K-12 settings in the state of Mississippi.

 References: